rhdtownsend/gyre/doc/source/user-guide/troubleshooting/duplicated-modes.rst

-When non-adiabatic effects cause a mode to be mis-classified (as discussed in the :ref:`troubleshoot-miss` section), often the incorrect :math:`\npg` value duplicates that of another mode.
+When non-adiabatic effects cause a mode to be mis-classified (as discussed in the :ref:`troubleshoot-miss` section), often the incorrect :math:`\numpg` value duplicates that of another mode.
 As before, a mis-classification must be fixed manually by determining which adiabatic mode the problematic non-adiabatic mode corresponds to.